4 Factors Affecting Property Loan-To-Value (LTV) Limit Concerning You!

 In a simpler term, the LTV limit means the loan amount as a percentage of the property’s value.
 For example, if your LTV limit is 75%, this means you can only borrow $750,000 from the bank for a property valued at $1,000,000.

-In 16 Dec 2021, the government announced that the LTV limited for HDB flat will be lowered from 90% to 85% for HDB loan.
-In just 9.5 months later on 30 Sept 2022, the HDB loan LTV limited is further lowered from 85% to 80%.
+- On 16 Dec 2021, the government announced that the LTV limited for HDB flat will be lowered from 90% to 85% for HDB loan.

-So what are the 4 Factors Affecting Property Loan-To-Value (LTV) Limit Concerning You!
+So what are the 4 Factors Affecting Property Loan-To-Value (LTV) Limit Concerning You?

 The four key factors that determine the LTV limits are: –

-• Loan duration (Loan Tenure)
+- Loan duration (Loan Tenure)

-• Borrower(s) age
+- Borrower(s) age

-• Property type (HDB or Private property)
+- Property type (HDB or Private property)

-• Whether you have any existing housing loans
+- Whether you have any existing housing loans

 Loan duration (Loan Tenure)